ginstrom/paladin-novel/chapters/19_tide-turns.md

 "Without 'em, they're just rats in a trap," Gond finished, his voice hard.
 "Now those are cities we can crack open.
 People we can free.
 This whole rotten business?
 We end it."

 The divine power stirred within him again, responding to the vision of liberation that stretched out before them.
 For months, they had been fighting a defensive war, reacting to enemy moves and trying to protect what they had built.
-But this victory had changed the strategic balance completely.
+But this victory had changed the strategic balance.

 Now they could go on the offensive.